-Every insurance policy starts with an underwriter.
-They’re like an insurer’s eyes and ears.
+Every new insurance policy starts with an underwriter.
 It’s their job to evaluate each proposal and decide if the insurer should cover it.

-Visit an underwriting department and if you don’t hear the word “risk” within five minutes, they’re not doing it right.
+Visit an underwriting department and if you don’t hear someone say “risk” within five minutes, they’re not doing it right.

-Underwriters’ lives revolve around risk.
-Not in an extreme sports kind of way, but because of something called “risk transfer”.
+Because underwriters’ lives revolve around risk.
+Not in an extreme sports kind of way, but because of something called ‘risk transfer’.

-In simple terms, the insurer takes the financial hit of something going wrong (a car crashing, a building burning down, a professional person being sued) instead of the person or entity directly affected.
-They do it for money, of course, in the form of a premium paid to them.
+In simple terms, risk transfer means the insurer takes the financial hit of something going wrong (a car crashing, a building burning down, a professional person being sued) instead of the person or entity directly affected.
+They do this for money by charging a premium.

-Let’s look at professional indemnity insurance.
-How risky any given ‘thing’ is dictates whether an insurer will cover it and how much they’ll charge if they do.
+How risky any given ‘thing’ is dictates whether an insurer will cover it and also guides how much they’ll charge if they do.

 This risk evaluation process is both complicated and necessary.
 Insurers have to make sure that what they’re covering doesn’t cost more in claims than they’re paid in premium.

-They have to turn a profit too.
+And they have to make a profit too.
 Insurance is a business and, like it or not, you’re part of it.
-Any business has to look out for their own interests as well as their customers’ and insurance companies are no different.
+Every business has to look out for its own interests as well as its customers’ and insurance companies are no different.

-So they have to pick and choose their risks.
+So they have to be circumspect and pick and choose their risks.
 Or specialise in one particular area and get to know those risks inside out.

-Even then, every policy is a gamble.
-But a canny insurer makes sure the odds are stacked in their favour.
+Even then, to a certain extent, every policy is a gamble.
+A canny insurer just makes sure the odds are stacked in its favour.

-(It helps training consultants too because low claims = low premiums.)
+As an aside, it helps training consultants too because low claims = low premiums.

-We’re often asked why we don’t cover occupation X or business activity Y. It’s because the individual insurers we work with have an ‘appetite’ – what they do and don’t like, basically.
+We’re often asked why we don’t cover occupation X or business activity Y. It’s because every insurer we work with has an ‘appetite’ – what they do and don’t like, basically.

 If you’ve approached a broker or insurer for professional insurance, it’s likely you’ve had to fill in a proposal form or answer a few questions about what your business does.
 This is the risk evaluation bit; their appetite in action.

-The questions you’re asked relate to the most significant areas of risk the insurer knows you face, and how much work you do in those areas (by £ value).
+The questions you’re asked relate to the most significant areas of risk the insurer knows you face, and how much work you do in those areas (usually split by £ value).
 Your answers dictate whether they’ll cover you.

 You should be as honest as possible here.
 Believe it or not, insurers like to know worst-case scenario.
 They have data from previous types and costs of claims in your industry but there’s always room for something new.